Est-Wa/Starbucks-Online-Store/README.md

 This is an online store for Starbucks coffee and products, built using ASP.NET Core 7.0.
 The project follows a REST API architecture and incorporates server-side and client-side validations for enhanced security.
 It emphasizes password strength checks to ensure the safety of user accounts.
 The project is structured based on a layered model and utilizes Dependency Injection (DI) for loose coupling and improved testability.
 Async-await is used throughout the application to support scalability.
-The project also includes a DTO layer with object mapping using AutoMapper in order to prevent circular dependencies between objects and provide encapsulation..
+The project includes a DTO layer with object mapping using AutoMapper in order to prevent circular dependencies between objects and provide encapsulation.
+It integrates Swagger for API documentation and provides logging to files and email notifications for error handling.
 ## Technologies
 -	C#
 -	ASP.NET Core 7.0